-Many pneumatic stepper motors, rotary engines and other pneumatic devices were developed during my research.
+Many pneumatic stepper motors, rotary engines and other pneumatic devices were developed during our research.
 Several were published in research papers and/or 3-D model websites.
 This page lists nearly all of them, alongside with the most important properties and a link to the downloadable model (if available).
 If a motor design is not yet downloadable then you can send me a request for it.

 Certain motors have extensive printing and assembly instructions and/or a video compilation.
 If you are interested in 3-D printing one of these motors then there should be plenty of information and designs to start with.